 What it would do: AB 167 would establish a grant program worth $4,000 annually per child for child care centers and family child care homes that provide full-day, full-year child care for children 0-3 years old and agree to meet federal Head Start performance standards.

 Why it’s important: There is more need for child care for infants and toddlers under 3 years old than any other age group.
 In addition, child care for this age group is more expensive than preschool for older children.
 The median annual cost statewide for an infant under 2 in a child care center is $15,300.
-Only 1 in 9 low-income infants and toddlers who are eligible for subsidized child care are enrolled, according to the California Budget and Policy Center.Bill status: Held by the Assembly Appropriations Committee.
+Only 1 in 9 low-income infants and toddlers who are eligible for subsidized child care are enrolled, according to the California Budget and Policy Center.Bill status: Stalled in the Assembly Appropriations Committee.

 Child care vouchers (AB 194)